Harvey for Word: How to Use

 Using Edit Mode

 In Edit mode, you can make changes to your Word document through Harvey's suggestions and edits.
 Redline your document, either over specific text or over the full document.
-Highlight text if you want focused edits, or toggle on “Document-wide editing” and then give Harvey natural language instructions (e.g., “Make this more in line with the uploaded precedent terms.”).
+Then give Harvey natural language instructions (e.g., “Make this more in line with the uploaded precedent terms.”).

 Key Features